 At that time there was no fan club or information anywhere on this actor who obviously had a great talent.
 Of course, it wasn't until some years later that a fully fledged Robson Green site was established; in 1996 the personal site was taken down and replaced with The 'Unofficial' Robson Green Web Site after Robson had appeared as Dave Tucker in the popular ITV drama Soldier Soldier.

 The Official Robson Green Fan Club (created when the Robson & Jerome Fan Club closed) was not going to launch a site of their own and it was felt that fans needed to have a 'base' from where to start on the internet - and this is where we came in.
-As Robson's career progressed and his popularity grew - so did the Site and the kind of information that it could provide.
+As Robson's career progressed and his popularity grew - so did the Site and the kind of information that it could provide and Pamela Bishop joined as an official editor.
 The 'Unofficial' was dropped from The Robson Green Web Site title.

 In 1998 we moved from the aggressively commercial and overcrowded GeoCities in the USA, which was hosted for free, to ClaraNET in the UK, which was our first step into paid hosting.
 We also obtained the domain of www.robsongreen.com.